 Classical Academy High School - Studio Campus

-4 Days on Campus
+4 days on campus

-The Studio Program is designed to serve students who would like to attend class in a traditional classroom setting four days per week (Tuesday – Friday) in an accelerated classroom environment.
-Teachers use lectures, small group interactions, labs, field trips, and projects to deliver an engaging and rigorous curriculum.
+The Studio Program is designed to serve students who would like to attend class in a traditional classroom setting four days per week (Tuesday - Friday) in an accelerated classroom environment.
+Studio teachers use lectures, small group interactions, labs, field trips, and projects to deliver an engaging and rigorous curriculum.
 Students in this program agree to exhibit respectful conduct and academic responsibility, including the timely completion of quality work and daily attendance.
-All core classes except math and Advanced Placement (AP) are taught in an accelerated format of 18 weeks.
+All core classes except for math and Advanced Placement (AP) are taught in an accelerated format of 18 weeks.

 Classical Academy High School - Personalized Learning Campus